Sequential Bayesian Registration for Functional Data: Simulations and real data examples

-Next, we consider trajectories of annual sea surface salinity magnitude near Null Island.
-Salinity is an important feature in global climate change as it regulates the movement of currents and heat carried within currents based on water density \citep{durack2015}.
-As water evaporation and precipitation changes over time, the magnitude of sea surface salinity fluctuates annually according to seasonal variability.
-Estimation of the relative phase components of annual measurements of salinity is thus an important statistical task, as these can be subsequently used for prediction of future phase variation and estimation of the lag between fluctuations of salinity and precipitation; precipitation is a major factor that affects ocean salinity and their relationship is of great interest.

-We apply the proposed sequential registration method to annual sea surface salinity (SSS) functions collected near Null Island.
-We use the EN4 data from 2000 to 2017, and smooth each set of annual SSS measurements using ten spline basis functions \citep{en4,good2013}.
-This results in annual SSS functional data, $f_{1:18}$, which is displayed in Figure \ref{fig:real2}(a).
-The SSS functions share a common pattern of local extrema with clear phase variation.
-In a previous study, Bingham et al. approximated seasonal variability across years through a one-dimensional measurement of phase, corresponding to the time at which maximum SSS magnitude is observed \cite{bingham2021}.
-This is akin to landmark-based registration of the functions, with the point of maximum SSS magnitude on each function serving as a single landmark.
-This approach is effective at registering the landmarks, but it fails to register other prominent features of the functions.
-Thus, to estimate more flexible and informative relative phase components of the SSS functional data, we apply the proposed sequential Baysian registration approach.
+Next, we consider trajectories of annual sea surface salinity (SSS) near Null Island.
+Salinity is an important variable in understanding global climate change as it regulates the movement of currents and heat carried within currents based on water density \citep{durack2015}.
+As water evaporation and precipitation change over time, the magnitude of SSS fluctuates annually according to seasonal variation and the movement of currents.
+There are recent studies focusing on using phase variation in SSS to understand ocean dynamics, e.g., on the lag between fluctuations of salinity and precipitation, a major factor that affects ocean salinity \citep{bingham2012}. \cite{bingham2021} compare two sets of SSS observations, which were recorded using different equipment, via estimates of phase variability.
+Thus, estimation and assessment of phase variation in annual SSS measurements is an important statistical task, and can be subsequently used to understand ocean dynamics and to explore relationships between SSS and other oceanic factors.
+In previous studies, \cite{bingham2012,bingham2021} approximated seasonal SSS variability through a one-dimensional measurement of phase corresponding to the time at which maximum SSS magnitude is observed.
+This, again, is akin to landmark-based registration of SSS functions, with the point of maximum SSS magnitude on each function serving as a single landmark.
+While intuitive and simple, this approach fails to register prominent features of the SSS functions not captured by the single landmark.
+Thus, to estimate more flexible and informative phase components of SSS functions, we apply the proposed sequential Bayesian registration approach.